Patilx97/AWS-3-tier/README.md

 Web Tier Subnets (Public)

 Navigate to "Subnets" in the VPC Dashboard.
 Click on "Create subnet".
 Enter the following details for each AZ:
 Name tag: WebSubnet-AZ1a
 VPC: MyVPC
 Availability Zone: us-east-1a
 IPv4 CIDR block: 172.20.1.0/24
 Repeat the process for us-east-1b with 172.20.2.0/24 and us-east-1c with 172.20.3.0/24.

 App Tier Subnets (Private)

 Repeat the above steps with:
 Name tags: AppSubnet-AZ1a, AppSubnet-AZ1b, AppSubnet-AZ1c
 IPv4 CIDR blocks: 172.20.4.0/24, 172.20.5.0/24, 172.20.6.0/24
 Availability Zones: us-east-1a, us-east-1b, us-east-1c

 DB Tier Subnets (Private)

 Repeat the above steps with:
 Name tags: DBSubnet-AZ1a, DBSubnet-AZ1b, DBSubnet-AZ1c
 IPv4 CIDR blocks: 172.20.7.0/24, 172.20.8.0/24, 172.20.9.0/24
 Availability Zones: us-east-1a, us-east-1b, us-east-1c

 Internet Gateway and Route Tables

 Create Internet Gateway and Attach to VPC

 Navigate to "Internet Gateways" in the VPC Dashboard.
 Click on "Create internet gateway".
 Enter a name tag, e.g., MyIGW.
 Click "Create internet gateway".
 Select the created internet gateway, click on "Actions", and choose "Attach to VPC".
 Select MyVPC and click "Attach internet gateway".

 Create Route Table for Public Subnets

 Navigate to "Route Tables" in the VPC Dashboard.
 Click on "Create route table".
 Enter a name tag, e.g., PublicRouteTable.
 VPC: MyVPC
 Click "Create route table".
 Select the created route table, click on "Actions", and choose "Edit routes".
 Click "Add route" and enter the following details:
 Destination: 0.0.0.0/0
 Target: Select the internet gateway (MyIGW)
 Click "Save routes".

 Associate Route Table with Public Subnets

 Select the PublicRouteTable, click on the "Subnet associations" tab, and then click "Edit subnet associations".
 Select the subnets WebSubnet-AZ1a, WebSubnet-AZ1b, and WebSubnet-AZ1c.
 Click "Save".

 Enable Public IP Assignment for Public Subnets

 Navigate to "Subnets" in the VPC Dashboard.
 Select each web subnet (WebSubnet-AZ1a, WebSubnet-AZ1b, WebSubnet-AZ1c), click on "Actions", and choose "Modify auto-assign IP settings".
 Check "Enable auto-assign public IPv4 address" and click "Save".

 NAT Gateway for Private Subnets

 Create Elastic IP

 Navigate to "Elastic IPs" in the EC2 Dashboard.
 Click on "Allocate Elastic IP address".
 Click "Allocate".

 Create NAT Gateway

 Navigate to "NAT Gateways" in the VPC Dashboard.
 Click on "Create NAT gateway".
 Enter the following details:
 Name: MyNATGateway
-Subnet: Select one of the web subnets (e.g., WebSubnet-AZ1a) Elastic IP allocation ID: Select the allocated Elastic IP Click "Create NAT gateway".
+Subnet: Select one of the web subnets (e.g., WebSubnet-AZ1a)
+Elastic IP allocation ID: Select the allocated Elastic IP
+Click "Create NAT gateway".

 Create Route Table for Private Subnets

 Navigate to "Route Tables" in the VPC Dashboard.
 Click on "Create route table".
 Enter a name tag, e.g., PrivateRouteTable.
 VPC: MyVPC
 Click "Create route table".
 Select the created route table, click on "Actions", and choose "Edit routes".
 Click "Add route" and enter the following details:
 Destination: 0.0.0.0/0
 Target: Select the NAT gateway (MyNATGateway)
 Click "Save routes".

 Associate Route Table with Private Subnets

 Select the PrivateRouteTable, click on the "Subnet associations" tab, and then click "Edit subnet associations".
 Select the subnets AppSubnet-AZ1a, AppSubnet-AZ1b, AppSubnet-AZ1c, DBSubnet-AZ1a, DBSubnet-AZ1b, and DBSubnet-AZ1c.
 Click "Save".

 Deploy EC2 Instances for Web and App Tiers

 Web Tier Instances

 Navigate to "Instances" in the EC2 Dashboard.
 Click on "Launch instances".
 Enter the following details for each instance:
 Name: WebInstance-AZ1a, WebInstance-AZ1b, WebInstance-AZ1c
-AMI: Select an appropriate AMI (e.g., Amazon Linux 2) Instance type: t2.micro
+AMI: Select an appropriate AMI (e.g., Amazon Linux 2)
+Instance type: t2.micro
 Key pair: Select your key pair
 Network settings:
 VPC: MyVPC
 Subnet: Select the respective web subnet (WebSubnet-AZ1a, WebSubnet-AZ1b, WebSubnet-AZ1c)
 Auto-assign public IP: Enabled
-Security group: Create a new security group allowing HTTP (port 80) and SSH (port 22) access Click "Launch instance".
+Security group: Create a new security group allowing HTTP (port 80) and SSH (port 22) access
+Click "Launch instance".

 App Tier Instances
+////////////////////////////////////
 Repeat the above steps with:
 Name: AppInstance-AZ1a, AppInstance-AZ1b, AppInstance-AZ1c
 Subnet: Select the respective app subnet (AppSubnet-AZ1a, AppSubnet-AZ1b, AppSubnet-AZ1c)